 .NET is 20+ years old technology. .NET 5 is now (2021 Q1) official.
 C#9 is official too.
 We are living on the upgoing part of this long .NET lifecycle sinusoid.
 Let’s spend some little time zooming on it.

 C# has grown into over-engineered mush.
 In that respect, it can even compete with C++ std lib.
-Instead of tiring everybody with my prose, I will just copy-paste the sentence from that C#9 post:
+The undisputed king of legacy pile-ups.
+Instead of tiring everybody with my prose, I will just copy-paste the sentence from that C#9 post, written by a notable member of the same team:

 “..Writing a simple program in C# requires a remarkable amount of boilerplate code…”

-Sudden (?) and strong Microsoft Python “push”, with no one else but Guido van Rossum at the helm, also does not help the C# case.
+We are witnessing a sudden (or planned?) and strong Microsoft Python “push”, with no one else but Guido van Rossum at the helm.
+And that also does not help the C# “case”.
 Not at all.
-I am sure you will agree that is not going to born some future Iron Python.NET, on top of that, strangely absent from each and every announcement.
+I am also sure you will agree that is not going to born some future Iron Python.NET, strangely absent from each and every recent announcement.
+That might be much more prominent Python, residing on the Microsoft landscape.

-.NET was and is a “footgun“, of epic proportions.
-Happily due to the heroic effort of certain individuals after 20+ years of struggle, we have only three things to download.
+.NET was (and is) a “footgun“, of epic proportions.
+But happily due to the heroic efforts of certain individuals after 20+ years of struggle, we have “only” three things to download.
 But, which one, nobody is sure.
 Although I am sure there is a lot of MVP‘s to prove me wrong.

 There is a pretty good clarification attempt here.
 (Part one of “.NET Core 101”).
-But it bumps immediately into the “what is this” puzzle.
-It mentions “Xamarin/Mono” which is not present on the previously mentioned official download page.
+But it bumps immediately into the “what is this” issue.
+And Scott confusingly mentions “Xamarin/Mono” which is not available on the previously mentioned official download page.
 As Scott says (cheerfully): “It can be a little confusing …”, just to proceed and announce .NET Core as a “standard”?
 Again: What could possibly go wrong?
 I do not envy those good people.

-Controversially, I have decided to revisit the text below and do edits and addendums, with a “View 2021″tm pair of glasses, changing the original text in the process.
+Controversially, I have decided to revisit the text below and do edits and addendums, with a “View 2021” pair of glasses, changing the original text in the process.
 Primarily because there were errors and tiresome redundant sentences.
-I do not like some parts of what I have written from 2011 to date and I have changed it.
+I do not like some parts of what I have written from 2011 to date and I have changed it, losing the original text in the process.
 Gasp?
 Just kidding.
 2021 remarks are all in brackets and formated like so: (2021: … )

 Update 2018 Mar 15